 Daphne Yarram

 She was the Chairperson for the ATSIC Binjirru Regional Council.
-In this role, she learnt that there is still a long way to go until unity is established within Australia for Indigenous and non-Indigenous communities.
+In this role, she learnt that there is still a long way to go until unity is established within Australia for Aboriginal and non-Aboriginal communities.

 Other organisations Daphne has undertaken leadership and governance roles supported, helped establish and worked with are Ramahyuck District Aboriginal Corporation, Victorian Aboriginal Community Controlled Health Organisation, Victorian Aboriginal & Islander Education Incorporation, is a Respected Person on the Koorie Magistrates Court and Gippsland Regional Aboriginal Justice Advisory Committee, and the Indigenous Family Violence Partnership Forum.